 A few weeks ago, I attended a fascinating presentation by Sally Colella.
 Sally has been working with leaders, teams, and organizations for years, helping them be more effective.
 In her work, Sally learned of quantitative research on personal networks over the past 15 years, led by Rob Cross of the University of Virginia McIntire School of Commerce.
 Rob had analyzed the networks of more than 300 organizations through a survey tool and analytical software and by asking key questions to reveal the informal networks that exist in organizations.

 Sally presented a simple tool for analyzing your current networks and purposely determining where and with whom you should spend your time.

 Steps to create your Purpose-Built Network:

 - Goal setting.
 What is the one goal where you would like to make progress in the next six months?
-The goal can be anything from expanding your client base, learning a new skill, changing your website or a personal goal related to home, fitness, or wherever you are seeking to make a change.
-Think about something that really matters to you.
+The goal can be anything from expanding your client base, learning a new skill, changing your website, or a personal goal related to home, fitness, or wherever you are seeking to make a change.
+Think about something that matters to you.

 - Analyze your current network.
-For each of the following areas, note those people who support you, where you get energy.
+For each of the following areas, note those people who support you, and where you get energy.
 Also, note those people who tend to block you, where your energy is diminished or distracted:

 - Innovate – Spark new ideas and seeing problems from new angles

 - Execute – Helps you get things done.

 - Support – Attracts political support and resources.